 8) Free tours

 This is probably the best way to get the most out of your trip without spending a dime.
-Instead of paying hefty fees for a crowded tourist location, walk around scenic towns like Alstadt or Gruyeres or drop in at a local cheese farm to see the cheese-making process.
+Instead of paying hefty fees for a crowded tourist location, walk around scenic towns like Alstadt or Gruyeres or drop in at a local cheese farm to see the cheese-making process, while you travel cheap around Switzerland.

 Many museums and galleries have free entry.
 Entry to some is also complimentary if you buy a travel pass.
 You can also take a tour of the Swiss Parliament for free.